 - Why your solution and delivery is the preferred one.

-- What are the incentives for adoption of your product?
-Understand the potential customers’ “pain points,” which would lead them to use your product.
+- What are the incentives for the adoption of your product or service?
+Understand the potential customers’ “pain points,” which would lead them to use your product or service.
 These may be economic, patient quality of life, ability to deliver care, or others.

 What is Industry Value Chain Analysis?
 By William Cochran.
 Market Research Blog.
 10/30/2019